So, what’s this all about?

 I found a dirty picture once– what do you do with all the raunchy finds?

 We love the pervy finds!
-Up until recently we stuck them away in this big folder and only shared them with our closest friends, but you can only keep the lid on these things for so long… so we decided to collect everything that’s too-hot-for-FOUND into our newest magazine called Dirty FOUND.
-Go take a peek!
+We had them hidden away in this big folder and only shared them with our closest friends, but you can only keep the lid on these things for so long… so we decided to collect everything that’s too-hot-for-FOUND and put it into DIRTY FOUND.
+(Only 3 issues -SOLD OUT- 4EVER.)

 You have a street team?!
 I think I need to be part of this.